How much do evaluations cost?

 You will not have to accept an evaluator who does not have the proper depth/breadth of expertise to match your questions and concerns.

-You have privacy - results will not be shared with insurance companies (unless you request it.)
+You have privacy - results will not be shared with insurance companies or anyone else (unless you request it.)

 Evaluations done by schools do not provide a medical diagnosis and do not include recommendations for anything except educational interventions.